Connaught Hall, London: Accommodation and facilities

 Connaught Hall is a fully catered hall of residence.
-Breakfast is served Monday-Friday, brunch on Saturdays and Sundays; dinner is served at 6pm daily.
+Breakfast is served Monday-Friday, brunch on Saturdays and Sundays; dinner is served at 6 p.m. daily.

 Staff

 Each of the intercollegiate halls of residence is managed by a Hall Manager.
 Every hall also has a Warden and a number of student Resident Advisors.
 The Hall Managers and their staff work full-time during office hours; whereas the Wardens and Resident Advisors are part-time staff and volunteers who are either studying or working in academic or academic-related roles elsewhere in the University of London.